Image by Paul Brennan from Pixabay

 Opportunities from Diversity

-This diversity presented significant opportunities:
+This diversity created clear opportunities:

 • Greater innovation: A broader technology landscape fostered experimentation and creative problem-solving.